yorgo335/project3/README.md

+I decided to add PostgreSQL, express, TypeORM to the react project.

+Now it was a slight mess, as I really struggled understanding why so many things failed despite majority of stuff working fine in a barebone independant project as in NO FRONT END, while express was OKAY as in the basic ideas of get, post, res, req and next was fine it was when I had to introduce TypeORM and PostgreSQL that all went south.
+I had to stick with js for the server itself (oh btw i used nodemon) while for the entities I used typescript To be completely honest I used Typescript a lot more on my senior React Native project than here. so I wasn't sure if I was expected to use .ts for server but it was just impossible had a lot of issue related to ESM which is used by the front end while backend wanted commonjs so all was a mess, had to instead stick with js for backend and for the entities I used ts but compiled the ts entity file using tsc to get the js equivalent file.

+do note I made it so backend listens to /api since it caused a LOT of issues when refreshing pages in front end since for example refreshing /store if I used /store in backend, it would end up loading the /store of the backend which was on port 3000 instead of the front end on port 5173

+I was planning on removing redux and sticking to having the data of products being fetched everywhere we needed it but I decided to keep it and eventually load the product's informations in the product info page by finding the product from the redux productsList. additionally a fetch repeats every time we go to /store to refresh the list while yes I could make it so that we search for a specific product like the code below but I just prefer the redux solution:

+app.get("/api/product/:id", async (req, res) => {
+const product = await productRepository.findOne({ where: { id: parseInt(req.params.id) } });
+if (!product) return res.status(404).json({ error: "Product not found" });

+return res.json({ status: "OK", data: product });
+});

+the code on top is heavily similar to the one I used to load all products the difference is that findOne({ where: { id: parseInt(req.params.id)}}) will allow me to get a single result compared to all products ofcourse if the product exists that is.

+a final note, I had some issues with encoding for the database as despite using utf-8 everywhere from the pshell to pgAdmin 4, it still had issues for some reason with apostrophes, I eventually fixed it by just performing queries on pgAdmin4 rather than the pshell

+PS: I used "npm run dev" for front end the on a diff terminal "npm run devStart" for backend

+README from project 2 below,

 This project is basically the port from my project 1 that used html, css and JS to React, Redux and Tailwindcss.

 For the build tool I used Vite.